-The actuarially determined contribution is equal to the city normal cost payment and a payment on the unfunded actuarial accrued liability (UAL).
-As of January 1, 2023, the actuarially determined contribution is \$3,665,783.
+The actuarially determined contribution is equal to the City's normal cost payment and a payment on the unfunded actuarial accrued liability (UAL).
+As of January 1, 2024, the actuarially determined contribution is \$4,256,587.

-The System sets the funding policy used to calculate the actuarially determined contribution based on a closed amortization period of 20-years of the UAL, established as of January 1, 2020, and a 10-year amortization of any changes in the UAL thereafter.

-Amortization is on a level-percentage-of-pay basis.
+The System sets the funding policy used to calculate the actuarially determined contribution based on a closed amortization period of 20 years of the UAL, established as of January 1, 2020, and a 10-year amortization of any changes in the UAL thereafter.
+Amortization is on a level-percentage-of-ay basis.
 The payment on the unfunded actuarial accrued liability accounts for nearly 70% of the City's recommended contribution.